Cairns Court House Complex: Heritage listing

 Cairns Court House Complex was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The Cairns Court House Complex survives as an important illustration of the growth and rebuilding of Cairns in the interwar years, when Cairns was transformed from a late 19th century town to a progressive, post-war city.
 In particular, the place illustrates State Government confidence in Cairns as an important regional centre after the First World War, without which confidence little of the city's spectacular growth at this time would have been possible.
 The complex has sustained a continued government presence in Cairns since the establishment of the town in 1876, in particular as the site of the Cairns Court House from 1884 to 1992.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

 In particular, the place illustrates State Government confidence in Cairns as an important regional centre after the First World War, without which confidence little of the city's spectacular growth at this time would have been possible.

 The place is important because of its aesthetic significance.

-The Cairns Court House Complex, comprising a single-storeyed masonry Court House and two-storeyed masonry former Public Offices together with established gardens, imbue a formal expression of fine quality interwar public architecture adapted to suit a tropical climate.
-The classical detailing and interior finishes of the former Public Offices express a high quality of design and workmanship.
+The Cairns Court House Complex, comprising a single-storeyed masonry Court House and two-storeyed masonry former Public Offices together with established gardens, are an expression of interwar public architecture adapted to suit a tropical climate.
+There is classical detailing and interior finishes in the former Public Offices.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The Cairns Court House Complex survives as an important illustration of the growth and rebuilding of Cairns in the interwar years, when Cairns was transformed from a late 19th century town to a progressive, post-war city.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The complex has sustained a continued government presence in Cairns since the establishment of the town in 1876, in particular as the site of the Cairns Court House from 1884 to 1992.